elilouise/Algorithms-and-Data-Structures/README.md

 ## How to Use This Repository

-1. **LeetCode Practice**: Browse through the "LeetCode Solutions" directory to find solutions to specific problems.
+1. **Algorithms and Data Structures Practice**: Browse through the "Algorithms and Data Structures" directory to find solutions to specific DSA problems.
 Review the problem statement and try to solve it on your own before checking the solution.
 2. **Study Notes**: Use the "Study Notes" directory to reinforce your understanding of fundamental concepts.
 These notes are useful for interview preparation and understanding key topics in computer science.
 3. **Projects**: Explore the "Projects" directory to see practical applications of the concepts studied.
 Try running the scripts and modifying them to deepen your understanding.